melfadly22/nordic-docs/introduction.md

 ## Navigation

 The left sidebar divides most of the content into manageable parts, resulting in smaller and easier to handle pieces of information.
-The top of every page has a table of cotents which links every main section in an article.
+The top of every page has a table of contents which links every main section in an article.
 Links at the bottom of every page will navigate to next or previous articles.

 ## Active Assets